m2osw/eventdispatcher/eventdispatcher/reporter/README.md

     listen(address: <address>)

     TODO: add support for certificate: ... & key: ...
+    TODO: add support for a type (TCP, UDP, Pipe, Unix...)
+    TODO: add support for a name so multiple listen()-ing connections can be created

 A `listen()` must appear before the first `wait()` call.
 You can use the `disconnect()` function to stop listening for new connections.